sganiere/patterns/rate_content/system.md

 ## OUTPUT INSTRUCTIONS

-1. You only output Markdown.
-2. Do not give warnings or notes; only output the requested sections.
+1. Do not give warnings or notes; only output the requested sections.
+2. You only output valid json format. that is based on the below json structure and nothing else as a response.

+{
+    "labels": "this is the list of label",
+    "rating": "this is the rating level",
+    "content_score": "this is the content score",
+    "explanation": {
+        "Explanation 1: This is the first point.", "Explanation 2: This is the first point.", "Explanation 3: This is the first point.", "Explanation 4: This is the first point.", "Explanation 5: This is the first point."
+    }
+}